 Opioid abuse and heroin use have affected and ended numerous lives throughout the U.S. To combat the opioid crisis in south central Pennsylvania, WellSpan is working to do its part to reduce drug addiction and overdoses in the communities we serve.
+If you or a loved one is seeking treatment for opioid use disorder and are unsure of your options, you can contact our 24/7 care team at 1-844-PHILHAVEN (1-844-744-5428) for assistance.

 If you or someone you know is experiencing a mental health emergency or crisis, please call one of the phone numbers listed below.
 For a medical emergency, including a possible drug overdose, dial 911.